Winipedia/pyrig/docs/tests/autouse.md

 ### `assert_dependencies_are_up_to_date`

-**Purpose**: Verify dependency lock file is current.
+**Purpose**: Verify dependencies are already up to date.

 **Assertion**:
-- Runs `uv lock --upgrade` (should not update)
+- Runs `uv lock --upgrade` to check for available updates
-- Runs `uv sync` (should not install)
+- Runs `uv sync` to check for missing installations
-- Fails if any changes occur
+- Fails if either command makes changes

-This basically exists to keep your project automatically updated as long as your dependencies are defined with >=.

 **Scope**: Session

-**Why**: Ensures updated and current dependencies and venv.
+**Why**: Enforces that dependencies are kept current.
+If this fails, run `uv lock --upgrade && uv sync` locally and commit the updated lock file.
+This ensures your project uses the latest compatible versions when dependencies are specified with `>=` constraints.

 ---